-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 7D II and the Sony A7R III?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 7D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.